 Student Services coordinators meet with students regularly; participate in service planning reviews and discharge planning meetings; work with colleagues to assure service implementation; and connect with appropriate community resources to provide needed services.

-Student Services coordinators also serve as a liaison between collateral agencies such as the Social Security Administration and state agencies like the Department of Developmental Services and the Department of Mental Health.
+Student Services coordinators also serve as a liaison between collateral organizations such as the Social Security Administration and state organizations like the Department of Developmental Services and the Department of Mental Health.
 This allows students and families to connect to the entities that will support their individual needs.